analogdevicesinc/Pixelpulse2/README.md

 #### Easy

-* OSX - Navigate to the [releases](https://github.com/analogdevicesinc/pixelpulse2/releases) and collect the latest `pixelpulse2-bundled.dmg.zip` package.
-The latest testing build is available from [Travis-CI](http://pixelpulse2nightly.s3-website-us-east-1.amazonaws.com/pixelpulse2.dmg).
+* OSX - Navigate to the [releases](https://github.com/analogdevicesinc/pixelpulse2/releases) and collect the latest `pixelpulse2-<OS-version>.dmg` package, specific for you OS version.
 * Windows - For a testing build, download the dependency package and the latest binary build from [appveyor](https://ci.appveyor.com/project/analogdevicesinc/pixelpulse2/build/artifacts).
 For an official release build, navigate to releases and collect the latest pixelpulse2-setup.exe.
 * Linux - Build from source (below)
 #### Advanced